Empress Sunmyeonghyo: Biography

 Lady Min was born on 20 November 1872 into the Yeoheung Min clan to Min Tae-ho, leader of the Yeoheung Min clan, and his second wife, Lady Song of the Jincheon Song clan.
-It was said that her family was poor when she was young until her older brother, Min Yeong-ik, became the adoptive son of Min Seung-ho; who was a relative of the clan.
+She had an older half-brother and one younger brother.
+It was said that her family was poor when she was young until her older half-brother, Min Yeong-ik, became the adoptive son of Min Seung-ho; who was a relative of the clan.

 This was because Min Seung-ho was the adoptive son of Min Chi-rok, the father of Empress Myeongseong.
 Thus making her adoptive uncle the adoptive older brother of Empress Myeongseong who became Queen in 1866 which helped her family thrive.
-Because the only son of her father was adopted, he adopted another son from a relative within their clan.
+Despite having another son, her father adopted another son from a relative within their clan.

 Lady Min also became the adoptive niece to Grand Internal Princess Consort Yeoheung and Grand Internal Prince Heungseon.
 Making her be adoptive cousins with Min Yeong-hwan, Min Yeong-chan, Prince Heungchin, and Emperor Gojong.
-Through her 4th great-grandfather, Min Jin-won, she was also a 4th great-grandniece to Queen Inhyeon, and a descendant of Queen Wongyeong.
-She is also a distant degree cousin of Empress Myeongseong.
+Through her 4th great-grandfather, Min Jin-won, she was a 4th great-grandniece to Queen Inhyeon, and was a distant cousin of Queen Wongyeong as they shared Min Jeok as their ancestor.
+She was also a distant degree cousin of Empress Myeongseong.

 She became Crown Princess Consort when she married Crown Prince Yi Cheok on 6 April 1882 at the age of 11.
 She was known as Crown Princess Consort Min (세자빈 민씨).
+Around that year, her mother and her father’s third wife died.